Leedehai/ctimer/README.md

 So here you have it:)

+> Motivation:<br>I need a timer to run tests for my projects.
+I want to run them in parallel, so measuring the processor time, i.e. time truly spent on execution, instead of the wall time is important.<br>I rolled one myself in Python, which works fine, but I was not satisfied with the need of accomodating both Python2 and Python3 (since not everyone uses Python3), and for Python2 I had to write a non-daemonic process class, together with a number of other aerobatics.

 ## Prerequisites
 - OS: Linux (kernel 2.6+) or macOS 10.12+
 - build tool: GNU Make 3.81+
-- compiler: Clang (GCC is not tested but should work) with C++14 support
+- compiler: Clang (GCC is not tested but should work) with C++14 standard
-- run tests: Python2 or Python3
+- run samples: Python2 or Python3

 ## How to build
 ```sh